Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Types of honey

-Some types of honey
+Some varieties of honey

-forest honey- also has many shades, from light yellow to dark brown.
+Forest honey- also has many shades, from light yellow to dark brown.
 It is always darker than meadow and field honey.
 In terms of taste, honey collected from summer herbs is not inferior to meadow and field honey, but if it contains a large percentage of honeydew or buckthorn and heather, it loses its taste.

 All types of benign honey are very useful, and useful, almost equally.